I want to . . .

 Q. Is utilization review required in every case?

-Q. What is a request for authorization?
+Q. What is an RFA?

 Q. What is a prospective review?